usethesource/rascal/src/org/rascalmpl/courses/Rascal/Declarations/Function/Function.md

 .Benefits

+* Overloaded functions can be extended by other modules that extend the current module, and even be "fused" by modules that extend different modules that define the same overloaded signature.
+In this way you can write language processors **modularly**.
+The open extensibility of overloaded functions in Rascal is a way to circumvent the classes ["Expression Problem".](https://en.wikipedia.org/wiki/Expression_problem)
+* Overloaded functions including complex pattern matching at the parameter positions are as powerful as term rewriting systems; they _are_ a kind of term rewriting system.
+Together with the ((SyntaxDefinition)) and ((AlgebraicDataType)) features (serving as many-sorted algebraic signatures), the overloaded functions allow for "algebraic specification" as a style of programming in Rascal.

 .Pitfalls

-In case of overlapping function definitions, the order in which the functions are tried is left undefined.
+* In case of overlapping function definitions, the order in which the functions are tried is left undefined.
 The only exceptions are functions marked `default`, those will be tried after non-`default` functions.
+* Neither the Rascal compiler not its static checker, or the interpreter, check for the **completeness** of overloaded function definitions.
+The question: is do they handle all the cases that the grammar of the input data-types provide for?
+And if so, is every choice of prioritizing the different alternatives leading to the same answer?
+This problem is akin to the properties of **termination**, **unique normal forms** and **confluence** of term rewriting systems.
+A set of overloaded alternative functions, including a data constructor with the same name, are comparable to a term rewriting system for a many-sorted algebraic signature.